-- Find the instance whose disk you want to roll back and click Manage in the Actions column.
+- Find the instance whose disk you want to roll back and click the instance ID.

 - The Instance Details tab appears.
 Click the Snapshot tab.

 - Find the snapshot that you want to use to roll back the disk and click Roll Back Disk in the Actions column.
-Note You can roll back only one disk at a time.
+Note You can roll back only one disk on an instance at a time.
 Other disks that are attached to the instance are not affected.
-After the rollback operation is complete, the entire disk (not a partition or a directory) is restored to the state of the entire disk at a certain point in time, instead of the state of a partition or a directory.
+After the rollback operation is complete, the entire disk (not a partition or a directory) is restored to the state that the disk was in when the snapshot was created.

 - In the Roll Back Disk dialog box, click OK.
 Note

 - Before you click OK, we recommend that you click Create Snapshot to back up the latest data.

 - If you select Start Instance After Disk Rollback, the instance automatically starts after the disk is rolled back.

 (Optional) Synchronize data after a disk is rolled back